thoughtgap/scoop/README.md

 In the config, you can define conditions for the light to turn on, based on the combination of the following factors:
 * time frame (`from` - `to`, mandatory!) - can be set relative to sun movement
-* current temperature falls below the defined minimum temperature (`heatBelowC`, optional, use null if you don't want to use this)
+* current temperature falls below the defined minimum temperature (`heatBelowC`, optional, set to `null` if you don't want to use this)
 * door state (`door`, accepts open/closed/any) - e.g. only turn light on if door is closed
 * To prevent disco feeling for the chicks, the light stays on for a minimum duration of `minimumLightMins` minutes (if it does not run out of time frame within this time).